-A ‘Residential property’ cannot be advertised for sale, either privately or by an agent, until a Contract for Sale, also known as a listing contract, has been prepared.
+A ‘Residential property’ cannot be advertised for sale, either privately or by an agent, until a Contract for Sale, also known as a listing contract, has

 The listing contract must contain at least:

 - a copy of current title documents (title search, plan and any easements registered on the title);

 - a current zoning Certificate from the local Council (known as a Section 10.7(2) Certificate);

 - a drainage/sewer diagram showing the location of the sewer main; and

 - any other document(s) that may show the property is detrimentally affected in some way (for example: disused underground fuel tank).

 If the property has a swimming pool or an outdoor spa the Contract must also contain a copy of evidence of registration of the pool or spa, a valid Certificate

 of compliance or a valid Certificate on non-compliance.